NolanJenko/CSCI-460/README.md

 # CSCI-460 PA0
 The main goal of this assignment and in turn this Readme is to familiarize myself with some of the tools that will be used in CSCi 460.
 Such as using markdown to write this and the basics of commands in vagrant.
+As well as re-familiarize myself with c, such as the use of makesfiles and debugging.
 ****
 ## Task #1
 * Done!